adyz/test-react-ts-npm-package/readme.md

-# Boilerplate for react liraries
+# Boilerplate for React UI libraries
 Create your own react components with React and Typescript.